Raj-Kamal-CSE-IITD/A-HyperCut/README.md

 # Names of output *.txt files in the folder /A-HyperCut/HyperGraphClustering/results/
 The file *alpha_dbpedia-recordlabel_LCC.txt* corresponds to the Figure 3 (a), and the file *alpha_dbpedia-genre_LCC.txt* corresponds to the Figure 3 (b).
 These figures plot the conductance vs the parameter alpha.
+The Figure 2 (a) compares the four methods on the dataset *graphprod_LCC*.
+Since there are four curves in this subfigure, so there are four .txt files in the folder /A-HyperCut/HypergraphClustering/results.
+Each of these four files corresponds to results produced by execution of one of the four methods on the dataset *graphprod_LCC*.